 Having been around for four years, XRP has built up a good deal of momentum and already has over 100 banks on their roster, including big names like Bank of America, RBC, Standard Chartered and UBS.
 Ripple’s vision is to have all banks handle settlements on their network.
 The XRP system also happens to be completely closed-source, meaning the general public cannot look at it or change it.

-After the fork, Ripple and Stellar shared a good deal of code.
-The originally-forked Stellar code is called “Stellard” and is still in existence, but it is not used by the XLM network anymore.
+Initially after the split, Ripple and Stellar shared a good deal of code.
+The originally Stellar code is called “Stellard” and is still in existence, but it is not used by the XLM network anymore.

 About a year into its journey, the SDF launched an entirely new payment system protocol called “Stellar Core”.
 Stellar Core introduced a new spin on consensus algorithms with the Stellar Consensus Protocol (SCP).